meltano/meltano/docs/src/docs/fundamentals.md

 A `Report` is a saved state of selecting and analyzing a `Design`.
 It contains a subset of fields that you select from multiple tables and is ultimately the selected analysis.
 It can also be generated from raw SQL.

-A `Report` can be identified by the file naming schema: `report-name.report.m5oc`.
+A `Report` can be identified by the file naming schema: `report-name.report.m5o` and should be stored in the `/reports` directory.

 ## Table